george-ayris/cryptopals/README.md

   and how it makes object collaboration a priority.
 I like how it makes the system use cases explicit (similar to BDD style testing), but not sure if this code is complicated enough to warrant this yet.
-    * I think I need to read more about the Actor model
+    * Seems to be a somewhat similar to domain services in DDD